brianzinn/shipbob-node-sdk/README.md

 - :heavy_check_mark: Cancel single Order by Order ID: api.cancelSingleOrderByOrderId()
 - :x: Get Order Store Json
 - :x: Save the Store Order Json (The JSON that represent the order on the Third Party Source)
-- :x: Get one Shipment by Order Id and Shipment Id
+- :heavy_check_mark: Get one Shipment by Order Id and Shipment Id: `api.getOneShipmentByOrderIdAndShipmentId(...)`
 - :x: Cancel one Shipment by Order Id and Shipment Id
 - :x: Get one Shipment's status timeline by Order Id and Shipment Id
 - :question: Get all Shipments for Order